-Credits earned can be applied to a Penn State degree and are part of one transcript recognized at all Penn State campuses.
-Dual enrollment credit may also be transferred to another college or university.
+Credits earned can be applied towards a Penn State degree and are part of one transcript recognized at all Penn State campuses, or your Penn State Dual Enrollment credits may be transferred to another college or university.

-- Complete many of your college-required general education courses before high school graduation.
+- Complete college-required general education courses before high school graduation.

 - Earn credits that can be applied to a Penn State degree at any Penn State campus.

 - Receive a $65 Penn State application fee waiver for your campus of choice, including University Park.